Howard Morrison: Honours and achievements

-In 1970, he received the Benny Award from the Variety Artists Club of New Zealand Inc.

-In the 1976 New Year Honours, Morrison was appointed an officer of the Order of the British Empire, for services to entertainment, and he was made a Knight Bachelor in the 1990 Queen's Birthday Honours, also for services to entertainment.
+In 1970, Morrison received the Benny Award from the Variety Artists Club of New Zealand Inc. His profile in the Pacific Rim area was used by the New Zealand Trade Commission to help promote the region.
+As a result, in the 1976 New Year Honours, Morrison was appointed an officer of the Order of the British Empire, for services to entertainment, and he was made a Knight Bachelor in the 1990 Queen's Birthday Honours, also for services to entertainment.

 In March 2006, Morrison was awarded an honorary doctorate by the University of Waikato, joining such alumni as Janet Frame, Dame Malvina Major, Hare Puke, Tui Adams, Dame Kiri Te Kanawa, Neil and Tim Finn, Michael King, Margaret Mahy and Rotorua historian Don Stafford in receiving the award.

+At the 2007 Creative New Zealand Te Waka Toi awards Morrison received the Te Tohu Tiketike a Te Waka Toi Award for Maori Artists.

 On 14 October 2009, Morrison was selected by Te Aute College to be a part of its 1st XV leaders group at a function at Te Papa in Wellington.
 The honour is given to former pupils over the age of 55 who have made a significant contribution to Māori society.
 Morrison attended Te Aute College from 1949 to 1952.